What is Trekking? Why and How to Trek in Nepal?

 • Kishwor Adhikari

-The literal definition for trekking goes as “a form of walking that is undertaken with the specific purpose of exploring the scenery usually in areas of relatively unspoiled wilderness”.
-Well, that's who trekking in Wikipedia is defined.
+The literal definition for trekking goes as “a form of walking that is undertaken with the specific purpose of exploring the scenery.
+Usually in areas of relatively unspoiled wilderness”.
+Well, that's how trekking in Wikipedia is defined.

 Although it’s just another word for walking, we would like to define trekking in Nepal as exploring the remoteness and wilderness of the mountain region on foot.
 Trekking is a popular outdoor adventure for travel freaks who wish the push their limit to the extreme.

 While hiking in Nepal, many people confuse trekking with Mountaineering.
 Well, it’s two different things.
-Nepal Mountaineering means dwelling to the mountain peaks using the ropes and all which is a completely different experience.
-On other hand, hiking/ trekking is just walking in the mountains and enjoying most out of the adventures during the journey.
+Nepal Mountaineering means dwelling on the mountain peaks using ropes and all.
+This is a completely different experience.
+On the other hand, hiking/ trekking is just walking in the mountains and enjoying the most out of the adventures during the journey.

-In some form or other, trekking activities have been our way of life, it carries a great history.
-For the people living in rough hill and mountain terrains, trekking is a part of daily life chores.
-But for the travel enthusiasts, it is about witnessing a different lifestyle, enjoying the remoteness, and finding their peace in nature.
+In some form or other, trekking activities have been our way of life; they carry a great history.
+For the people living in rough hills and mountain terrains, trekking is a part of their daily life chores.
+But for the travel enthusiasts, it is about witnessing a different lifestyle.
+Also, they enjoy the remoteness and finding their peace in nature.

 Table of Contents